MacCampbell/NTU/README.md

 # NTU
-For storing material from the Marine Phylogenomics lab at NTU
+For storing material from the Marine Phylogenomics lab at NTU.
+Different subjects will be stored in subdirectories.

+## 1-BasicMap